 At the AGM, shareholders are given opportunities to express their views and the Board welcomes the views of shareholders who wish to raise issues concerning the Company, either informally or formally before or during these general meetings.
-The Chairman of the AC, NC and RC are normally present and available to address questions relating to the work of their respective committees at general meetings.
-Furthermore, the External Auditors are present to assist the Board in addressing any relevant queries raised by the shareholders relating to the conduct of the audit and the preparation and content of the Auditors' report.
+Board members, senior Management and the Company Secretary are present and available to address questions from shareholders at general meetings.
+Furthermore, the External Auditors are present to assist the Board in addressing any relevant queries raised by the shareholders relating to the conduct of the audit and the preparation of content of the Auditors' report.

-The Constitution of the Company allows corporations and members of the Company to appoint one (1) or two (2) proxies to attend and vote at general meetings.
-A relevant intermediary may appoint more than two (2) proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by him/her (which number and class of shares shall be specified).
+The Constitution allows corporations and members of the Company to appoint one or two proxies to attend and vote at general meetings.
+A relevant intermediary may appoint more than two proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by him/her (which number and class of shares shall be specified).
 An investor who holds shares under the Central Provident Fund Investment Scheme ("CPF Investor") and/or the Supplementary Retirement Scheme ("SRS Investor") (as may be applicable) may attend and cast his/her vote(s) at the meeting in person.
 CPF and SRS Investors who are unable to attend the meeting but would like to vote, may inform their CPF and/or SRS Approved Nominees to appoint the Chairman of the meeting to act as their proxy, in which case, the CPF and SRS Investors shall be precluded from attending the meeting.